What’s Worth Reading: Thanksgiving Weekend Edition

 Sorry (State of) Siri

 During today’s iPhone 12 launch event, Apple proudly noted that its voice command service, Siri, was now running on a billion devices and had 25 billion interactions.
 “That’s less than one request a day.
 Does that mean most people don’t use Siri often, or at all?” noted Scott Austin of Dow Jones.
-I am not … Continue reading Sorry (State of) Siri
+I am not sure if these 25 billion interactions include accidental triggers, but if they are, then Siri is in even more sorry state than I had thought.

 3 pieces of advice in Jeff Bezos’ Shareholder Letter